motherjones/simple-slider/README.md

 ### 3) Style your slider
 You're welcome to use our default slider style (found in demo/style.css), or style to your own taste.
 We do think the slider looks nicest if you use only one of the image columns (the demo uses only "top image") but don't worry, if you insist on using more than one, the slider will still work.

-## Other nice things about the slider

-Hotkeys work on it, so you can navigate the slideshow by striking the < and > keys.

-When you've reached the end of the slideshow, hitting next will loop you back to the first slide.

 ## More Slider Examples
 _(Coming soon)_